Delay slot: Branching problems

-In this example the outcome of the comparison on line four will cause the "next instruction" to change; sometimes it will be the following write to memory, and sometimes it will be the read from memory at the top.
-The processor's pipeline will normally have already read the next instruction, the write, by the time the ALU has calculated which path it will take.
+In this example the outcome of the comparison on line five will cause the "next instruction" to change; sometimes it will be the following sw (store word) to memory, and sometimes it will be the lw from memory at the top.
+The processor's pipeline will normally have already read the next instruction, the sw, by the time the ALU has calculated which path it will take.
 This is known as a branch hazard.
-If it has to return to the top, the write instruction has to be discarded and the read instruction read from memory instead.
+If it has to return to the top, the sw instruction has to be discarded and the lw instruction read from memory instead.
 That takes one full instruction cycle, at a minimum, and results in the pipeline being empty for at least one instruction's time.
 This is known as a "pipeline stall" or "bubble", and, depending on the number of branches in the code, can have a noticeable impact on overall performance.

 Branch delay slots

 One strategy for dealing with this problem is to use a delay slot, which refers to the instruction slot after any instruction that needs more time to complete.
 In the examples above, the instruction that requires more time is the branch, which is by far the most common type of delay slot, and these are more commonly referred to as a branch delay slot.

 In early implementations, the instruction following the branch would be filled with a no-operation, or NOP, simply to fill out the pipeline to ensure the timing was right such that by the time the NOP had been loaded from memory the branch was complete and the program counter could be updated with the correct value.
 This simple solution wastes the processing time available.
 More advanced solutions would instead try to identify another instruction, typically nearby in the code, to place in the delay slot so that useful work would be accomplished.

-In the examples above, the read instruction at the end is completely independent, it does not rely on any other information and can be performed at any time.
+In the examples above, the lw (load) instruction at the end is completely independent, it does not rely on any other information and can be performed at any time.
 This makes it suitable for placement in the branch delay slot.
 Normally this would be handled automatically by the assembler program or compiler, which would re-order the instructions: